High-energy Neutrino Predictions for T Coronae Borealis: Probing Particle Acceleration in Novae: Introduction

-The paper is organized as follows.
-In Sec.~\ref{sec:Ext-shock}, we describe the ES model and the associated production and propagation of neutrinos and gamma-rays.
-The detectability of these fluxes with various telescopes is analyzed in Sec.~\ref{sec:detection}.
-In Sec.~\ref{sec:MR}, we briefly describe neutrino production via the MR mechanism and the corresponding detection prospects.
-Finally, we conclude in Sec.~\ref{sec:conclusion}.
+These rare and once in a life time phenomenological possibilities are analyzed in the following order, Sec.~\ref{sec:Ext-shock} describes the ES model, including its associated production and propagation of neutrinos and gamma rays, as well as the detection prospects of these fluxes across various telescopes.
+In Sec.~\ref{sec:MR}, we detail the MR neutrino production mechanism and its detection phenomenology.
+Finally we conclude in Sec.~\ref{sec:conclusion}.